 - Porcelain coated grates will have the same heat retention properties of the metal it is coating.
-So you will have the same heavy grate marks if it cast iron or steel underneath the porcelain.

 There are some grill grate options out there that allow for a great seer.
 Cast aluminum hard anodized GrillGrates can be put on top of your current grill grates, or you can take out your grill grates and pop these in instead.

 They amplify the heat in the grill, enhance the smoky flavor by vapourizing drippings, stop small food from falling between gaps in the grill grates and are durable.

 3. Grill housing and frame quality

 With so much talk of burners, BTU, gasses and grates the actual body of your grill can be easily overlooked.